 Other Oddities of Spoken Irish

-Apart from the fact that even people from neighboring villages in the gaeltacht (the Irish-speaking areas, the non-Irish-speaking areas being helpfully called galltacht) can’t agree on the proper pronunciation?
+While the above are good guidelines for speaking Irish, even people from neighboring villages in the gaeltacht (the Irish-speaking areas) don't always agree on the proper pronunciation.

 Pulling It All Together